ordina-jworks/ordina-jworks.github.io/_posts/2020-07-20-Best-Practices-In-UX-UI-Design.md

 > UX and UI design principles often lead to people thinking 'well duh!', until they actually have to try and create a user-friendly website or app.
 > The basic gist of creating a user-friendly design is making sure the user doesn't have to think twice about doing something.
-> The longer is takes for a user to be able to execute an action, the more annoyed he or she will get.
+> The longer is takes for a user to be able to execute an action, the more annoyed they will get.
 > The usability of your website or app can already be improved with just a few tweaks.
-Below is an overview of 10 ways to make your users happy.
+Below is an overview of ten ways to make your users happy.

 # Table of contents
 * [Company logo placement and usage](#1-company-logo-placement-and-usage)